 COMPETITIVE SEALED PROPOSALS CONSTRUCTION MANAGEMENT-AT-RISK DESIGN-BUILD TYPICAL PROJECT PROFILES Small to large, new or renovations projects of low to high complexity where the Owner desires control of the design and quality of materials and systems.
 The speed of project delivery is secondary to design and quality control.
 Cost estimates and constructability are provided by consultants typically not responsible for their accuracy.
 Moderate to large, new or renovations projects of moderate to high complexity with phasing or detailed scheduling requirements where accurate, early cost estimates and constructability is required.
 The construction budget is established early and the speed of project delivery is primary.
 Moderate to large, new projects, of moderate complexity where scope, budget and schedule are well defined in the Facility Program prior to selection of a Design-Build firm.
 The construction budget is established early and the speed of project delivery is secondary.
-SUMMARY The Owner selects two separate entities: An Architect/Engineer is selected to design the project to meet the Program and budget, to prepare construction documents and administer the construction contract.
-A General Contractor is selected via Competitive Sealed Proposals to provide construction services.
+The Owner selects two separate entities: The Owner selects two separate entities: The Owner selects a single entity: SUMMARY An Architect/Engineer is selected to design the project to meet the Program and budget, to prepare construction documents and administer the construction contract.
+An Architect/Engineer is selected to design the project to meet the Program and budget, to prepare construction documents and administer the construction contract.
+The Design-Build firm consists of an Architect/ Engineer to provide design and develop Construction Documents, and a Construction Manager to serve as the general contractor during A General Contractor is selected via Competitive Sealed Proposals to provide construction services.
+A Construction Manager is selected to provide preconstruction and construction services. contractor during construction.
 This method is most similar to traditional design-bid-build.
-The Owner selects two separate entities: An Architect/Engineer is selected to design the project to meet the Program and budget, to prepare construction documents and administer the construction contract.
-A Construction Manager is selected to provide pre- construction and construction services.
-The Owner selects a single entity: The Design-Build firm consists of an Architect/ Engineer to provide design and develop Construction Documents, and a Construction Manager to serve as the general contractor during construction.

 COMPETITIVE SEALED PROPOSALS CONSTRUCTION MANAGEMENT-AT-RISK DESIGN-BUILD DESIGN The Owner makes a qualifications-based selection of an A/E through a RFQ process to design the project to meet the program and budget, to provide complete contract documents, and to administer the construction contract.
 The A/E may develop the Facility Program, or the Owner may hire a separate Programming firm.
-The Owner is responsible for the performance of the A/E. The Owner makes a qualifications-based selection of an A/E through a RFQ process to design the project to meet the program and budget, to provide complete contract documents, and to administer the construction contract.
+The Owner is responsible for The Owner makes a qualifications-based selection of an A/E through a RFQ process to design the project to meet the program and budget, to provide complete contract documents, and to administer the construction contract.
 The A/E may develop the Facility Program, or the Owner may hire a separate Programming firm.
-The Owner is responsible for the performance of the A/E. The Owner makes a selection based on a two-step qualifications and proposals RFQ/P process to design the project to meet the program and budget, to provide complete contract documents, and to administer the construction contract.
+The Owner is responsible for The Owner makes a selection based on a two-step qualifications and proposals RFQ/P process to design the project to meet the program and budget, to provide complete contract documents, and to administer the construction contract.
 The Owner hires a separate firm to develop the Facility Program.
-The Owner is responsible for the performance of the DB.
-CONSTRUCTION The Owner solicits General Contractors for competitive sealed proposals based on complete construction documents.
+The Owner is responsible for CONSTRUCTION the performance of the A/E. The Owner solicits General Contractors for competitive sealed proposals based on complete construction documents.
 Selection of the "best value" Contractor is based on a combination of price and other criteria that the Owner determines prior to solicitation.
 The Owner makes a selection based on a two-step qualifications and proposals RFQ/P process.
 The CM typically develops a GMP based on incomplete design documents and the Owner tracks the GMP throughout the construction phase.
 The CM typically develops a GMP based on incomplete design documents and the Owner tracks the GMP throughout the construction phase.